Unboxed-Software/solana-course/content/pda.md

 ### Map to data using PDA derivation

 What we are currently doing with the Movie Review program is mapping given seeds to data accounts.
-Deriving the PDAs for our movie review accounts this way allowed us to create a unique address for every new review.
+Deriving the PDAs for our movie review accounts this way allows us to create a unique address for every new review.
 To later retrieve the review account, all we need to know is the initializer’s public key and the movie title of the review.

 ```rust
 let (pda, bump_seed) = Pubkey::find_program_address(&[initializer.key.as_ref(), title.as_bytes().as_ref(),], program_id)